-In the space provided below, the student and Major Professor should jointly set goals in order to improve deficiencies and develop strengths.
-The student and Major Professor should then propose an action plan designed to help the student meets these goals, including specific steps the student plans to take and timelines for goal completion.
-Note: This will occur AFTER the student completes this evaluation form and the faculty and student have a debriefing meeting.

-We have met to discuss this student's performance and jointly set these goals and this action plan for meeting these goals.

-Student Signature Major Professor Signature
+deficiencies and develop strendesigned to help the student m he student and Major Professor should jointly set goals in order to improve gths.
+The student and Major Professor should then propose an action plan eets these goals, including specific steps the student plans to take and timelines is will occur AFTER the student completes this evaluation form and the faculty We have met to discuss this strates goals. udent's performance and jointly set these goals and this action plan for meeting Student Signature Major Professor Signature